Particle Emitters

 Rate

 The Rate property sets the number of particles that emit per second.
 A single particle emitter can create up to 500 particles per second.
-For best performance, keep the particle rate as low as possible.
-Experiment with the size of the particle texture, the size of particles, and other properties to minimize the number of particles while still achieving the desired visual effect.
+For best performance, keep the particle rate as low as possible and experiment with size and other properties to achieve the desired visual effect.

 Orientation